mompiou/index/README.md

 Index
 ============

-Index is a program that allows you to determine diffraction spot indices from a calibrated TEM diffraction pattern of a known crystal structure that you can import.
+Index is a python script that allows you to determine diffraction spot indices from a calibrated TEM diffraction pattern of a known crystal structure.
 Index is very helpful to determine the stereographic projection quite rapidly.

 ## Requirements